andrewcesario1/blackjack-ai-advisor/README.md

-# Blackjack PPO Agent
+# Blackjack AI Advisor

-A comprehensive reinforcement learning project that trains a PPO (Proximal Policy Optimization) agent to play blackjack using a fast, feature-based environment, then exports the learned policy as ONNX to drive an in-game "advisor" in Unity.
-Includes multiple training approaches and complete evaluation tools.
+A reinforcement learning project that trains a PPO (Proximal Policy Optimization) agent to play blackjack using a custom environment, then exports the learned policy as ONNX for Unity integration.
+Includes multiple training approaches and evaluation tools.

 ## Project Structure